Strategy-proof allocation with outside option: Main results

-Our second theorem presents an implication of strategy-proofness given a finite set of allocations in our model.
-We prove that, under Richness, for any two strategy-proof mechanisms, if their found allocations for a preference profile are upper-equivalent only if the found allocations are actually welfare-equivalent, then the two mechanisms must find welfare-equivalent allocations for every preference profile.
+Our second result presents another implication of strategy-proofness.
+It proves that, under Richness, for any two strategy-proof mechanisms, if upper-equivalence implies welfare-equivalence for their outcomes in every preference profile, then the two mechanisms are welfare-equivalent.
+As we will show in Section \ref{section:application}, this lemma is at the heart of several results of economic relevance in distinct models.